-Steve is a Shichidan (7th Grade Black Belt) in Shingitai Jujitsu and Kodokan Judo.
+Steve is a Hachidan (8th Grade Black Belt) in Kodokan Judo and Shichidan (7th Dan) in Shingitai Jujitsu.

 "I started Welcome Mat in 1969 with the idea that everyone is welcome to train with us.
 Perfection may not be possible, but excellence is, and if you want to achieve excellence, please join us at Welcome Mat."